 The product of the BSRG’s work builds upon and refines the 2018 BBA Standards and clearly articulates the aspects of burn care that the BSRG considered to be essential for high quality care and outcomes for patients, their families and carers.
 The document also describes standards that are desirable, offering examples of good practice and excellence.
-Achieving all desirable standards would result in optimal care.
+Achieving all desirable standards should result in optimal care.
 To maintain a focus on burn care, the 2023 BBA Standards exclude general standards and policies that apply to the whole of the NHS, for example in Infection Control and Safeguarding.

-‘National Standards for Provision and Outcomes in Adult and Paediatric Burn Care’ covers the entire burn care pathway and aims to provide the means to measure the capability of individual burn services as a whole and the ODN in which they operate.
+The BBA Standards cover the entire burn care pathway and aim to provide the means to measure the capability of individual burn services as a whole and the clinical network in which they operate.
 By defining standards, a governance framework is established against which it is possible to measure the quality of burn care that patients receive, regardless of their point of entry into a specialist Burn Care Service.
-Thus, at some stage in the future, Burn Care Services will need to be assessed for compliance with the standards and outcomes set out in the document.
+Burn Care Services will need to be assessed for compliance with the standards set out in the document.
 It is hoped that by doing so, equitable provision of burn care will be ensured for patients and their families.

-Chair of the Burn Standards Review Group
+Co-Chairs of the Burn Standards Review Group

 Network Manager London & South East Burns Network